hpc2n/intro-linux/docs/patterns.md

     - Finding files with specific patterns in their names or content can be done with ``grep`` and ``find``
     - Wildcards are stand-ins for one or more character or number and are useful for when you are finding patterns or removing/copying/listing all files of a certain type
-    - Regular Expressions are a type of globbing patterns that are used when you are working with text.
+    - Regular Expressions are a type of patterns that are used when you are working with text.
 They can be used with ``grep``, ``find``, and many many others